cryptopay-dev/redocly-cli-action/README.md

 # redoc-cli-github-action

-This action lets you use the [redoc-cli](https://github.com/Redocly/redoc/blob/master/cli/README.md) to generate a HTML version of your OpenAPI documents.
+This action lets you use the [redocly cli](https://github.com/Redocly/redocly-cli) to generate an HTML version of your OpenAPI documents.

 ## Inputs

 ### `args`

-The arguments to be provided to the `redoc-cli` command.
+The arguments to be provided to the `redocly` command.
-By default, this is empty so that `redoc-cli` will print a note about its correct usage.
+By default, this is empty so that `redocly` will print a note about its correct usage.

 ## Outputs

 No outputs are returned.
-The `redoc-cli` command will automatically save the output into a file called `redoc-static.html`.
+The `redocly` command will automatically save the output into a file called `redoc-static.html`.
 It's created in the root folder of the repository's workspace.

 ## Example usage

-See [main.yml](.github/workflows/main.yml) for a "real-life" example and [redoc-cli](https://github.com/Redocly/redoc/blob/master/cli/README.md) for all available options.
+See [main.yml](.github/workflows/main.yml) for a "real-life" example and [redocly cli](https://github.com/Redocly/redocly-cli) for all available options.

 ```yaml
 jobs: